If you were planning to live our your golden years driving for Uber, we have good news and bad news.

 “The automotive industry is being disrupted by technology and Volvo Cars chooses to be an active part of that disruption,” said Håkan Samuelsson, president and chief executive.
 “Our aim is to be the supplier of choice for AD ride-sharing service providers globally.
 Today’s agreement with Uber is a primary example of that strategic direction.”

 Volvo Cars’ engineers have worked closely together with engineers from Uber to develop the XC90 premium SUVs that are to be supplied to Uber.
-The base vehicles incorporate all necessary safety, redundancy and core autonomous driving technologies that are required for Uber to add its own self-driving technology.
+The base vehicles incorporate all necessary safety, redundancy and core autonomous driving technologies that are required for Uber to add its own self-driving vehicle fleet technology.

 “We’re thrilled to expand our partnership with Volvo,” said Jeff Miller, Head of Auto Alliances, Uber.
-“This new agreement puts us on a path towards mass produced self-driving vehicles at scale.”
+“This new agreement puts us on a path towards mass-produced self-driving vehicles at scale.”

 At the same time as providing Uber with AD compatible cars, Volvo will use the same base vehicle in the development of its own independent autonomous car strategy, which is planned to culminate in the release of its first fully autonomous car in 2021.
+Some are still skeptical of self-driving cars which is understandable given how new the technology is.
+If you end up using a self-driving car in the future, you should consider consulting with a lawyer to assist you in how you’d legally proceed. learn more here.